-Normally, stainless steel equipment is only painted externally for protection against a local chloride or aggressive solution (and where the risk of contact does not justify a material upgrade), or for identification/ aesthetic reasons.
+Normally, stainless steel equipment is only painted externally for protection against a local chloride or aggressive solution (and where the risk of contact does not justify a material upgrade), or for identification/aesthetic reasons.
 Paint manufacturers will advise on the combination of surface treatment, primer and finishing coat combinations suited to a given environment.
 Initial surface preparation must observe the requirement to avoid contamination by iron.
 Thin gauge stainless steel surfaces may be distorted or damaged by conventional abrasive blasting operations that are normally used to provide a keying surface.

 Coating systems used must take account of the water contact requirements of DWI where appropriate.
-A typical external coating specification for the environmental category C51 (78) (Industrial areas with high humidity and aggressive atmospheres) would be:
+A typical external coating specification for the environmental category C5 (81) (Temperate and subtropical areas with very high pollution and/or significant chloride effects) would be: